My Favorite Carrot Cake Recipe

 If it isn’t stick-to-the-back-of-your-fork moist, it’s just not worth it.
 So I worked to create an EXTRA moist carrot cake.
 Don’t skip these ingredients:

-- Freshly Shredded Carrots: My #1 tip for carrot cakes is to shred whole carrots at home.
+4. Freshly Shredded Carrots: My #1 tip for carrot cakes is to shred whole carrots at home.
 Do not use packaged pre-shredded carrots because they are hard and dry.
 You need about 4 large carrots for this recipe.
 And when you grate them, you’ll notice how wet they are.
 That is PRIME moisture for your baked cake and you don’t want to skip it!
+Same principle applies when using zucchini in my zucchini cake, too.

 Cream Cheese Frosting